Departments

 Our hospital has a thoracic surgery department that specializes in chest surgery, an orthopedic surgery department that specializes in bones, an anesthesiology department that specializes in anesthesia and pain management, a plastic surgery department that specializes in scars, and a rehabilitation center that specializes in respiratory rehabilitation.Since many of our target patients are children, our center has a pediatric surgeon with extensive experience in treating pectus excavatum who acts as the liaison for consultations and treatment.

-A deformity in which the center of the chest is sunken is called "pectus excavatum."
-It is believed to be caused by deformation of the costal cartilage, but there are many unknowns about this condition.
-Some people notice it from infancy, while others find it becomes more noticeable as they grow, but approximately1,000To people1It is said to occur at a frequency of 100% and is not a rare disease.
-Depending on the severity of the dents, cold symptoms may persist or asthma-like symptoms may appear, but in most cases, there are no other symptoms besides the dents.
-Even if there are no physical symptoms, the dents themselves can become a major psychological and social problem, especially during school-age and adolescent years.
+A deformity in which the center of the chest is concave is called "pectus excavatum."
+It is thought to be caused by a deformation of the costal cartilage, but there are many unknown aspects of this condition.
+It can be noticed in infants or young children, or it may become more noticeable as they grow older, but it is said to occur in about 1 in 1,000 people, so it is not a rare condition.
+Depending on the degree of the concavity, cold symptoms may linger or asthma-like symptoms may appear, but in most cases there are no symptoms other than the concavity.
+Even without physical symptoms, the concavity itself can become a significant psychological and social problem, especially during childhood and adolescence.

 Treatment options at our center include surgical and non-surgical options.